What Do Hand Packer or Packager Do?

 Related Job Titles

-- Fish Packer
+- Crucible Packer

-- Citrus Fruit Packer
+- Pretzel Packer

 The states with the most job growth for Hand Packer or Packager are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Delaware, New Hampshire, or New Mexico.
 These states have the worst job growth for this type of profession.

-Salary for a Hand Packer or Packager
+What is the Average Salary of a Hand Packer or Packager

 Hand Packers and Packagers who work in Alaska, Connecticut, or Iowa, make the highest salaries.